-The PowerPoint that sparked an international row

 Meng Wanzhou: The PowerPoint that sparked an international row

 When Meng Wanzhou's flight landed in Vancouver on 1 December 2018, she was expecting to make only a brief stopover.
-But nearly two years on, the chief financial officer of Huawei and daughter of the telecoms giant's founder looks set for a prolonged stay - placing considerable strain on relations between Canada and China.
+But after almost a three-year prolonged stay, the chief financial officer of Huawei and daughter of the telecoms giant's founder is set to be a free woman.

-The next round of hearings in a protracted legal battle over her extradition to the US begin on Monday.
+On Friday, prosecutors announced that a request to extradite her to the US had been dropped.

-Those involved say the whole process could drag on for as long as a decade, leaving Canada caught in the escalating tension between Washington and Beijing, focused on one of China's most prominent companies.
+During the three years of intense legal battles, Canada was caught in the escalating tension between Washington and Beijing.

 At the centre of the story is a sixteen-page corporate PowerPoint presentation.